Towards Interactive Reinforcement Learning with Intrinsic Feedback: Learning from Feedback

-Even though TAMER shows good initial short-term performance when compared to traditional RL algorithms (e.g., SARSA($\lambda$) in simplistic 2D \citep{knox_interactively_2009, knox_thesis_2012} and robotics \citep{knox_robot_2013} environments it does have limitations.
-First, traditional RL algorithms tend have better asymptotic performance than TAMER.
-Second, the overall improvements to the aptitude challenges are quite small as TAMER tends to fail as the complexity of environments scales \citep{macglashan_coach_2017, warnell_deeptamer_2018}.
+TAMER's initial empirical results are conducted in simplistic 2D \citep{knox_interactively_2009, knox_thesis_2012} and robotics \citep{knox_robot_2013} environments.
+These results show an increase in aptitude performance when compared to the baseline SARSA($\lambda$).
+This is due to an increase in aptness from having good short-term performance and a likely increase in scalability as limited feedback is required for learning to occur.
+That being said, TAMER's overall robustness tends to be worse as SARSA($\lambda$) has better asymptotic performance.
+Additional studies have shown TAMER's overall increase in aptitude performance is quite limited as TAMER fails to learn as the complexity of environments increases \citep{macglashan_coach_2017, warnell_deeptamer_2018}.
 Specifically, TAMER tends to forget and fails to generalize due to receiving varying feedback in similar states \citep{macglashan_coach_2017, knox_framing_2015}.
 TAMER's inability to properly handle variation in feedback is associated with its myopic qualities (i.e., supervised learning) which only allows for a rigid encoding of the current policy \citep{macglashan_coach_2017, knox_framing_2015}.
-Third, TAMER is limited by its linear modeling of $\hat{h}$.
-For instance, TAMER isn't able to properly handle the high dimensional state spaces and non-linear relationships found within more complex environments (e.g., Atari games) \citep{warnell_deeptamer_2018}.
-Lastly, it remains unclear how much feedback is need in order for TAMER learn a good $\hat{h}$ as the complexity of environments increases.
-To address the innate drawbacks, the following iterations of the TAMER framework have been proposed to further increase its aptitude.
+TAMER is also limited by its linear modeling of $\hat{h}$ as it is unable to properly handle high dimensional state spaces and non-linear relationships found within more complex environments (e.g., Atari) \citep{warnell_deeptamer_2018}.
+To address the innate drawbacks, newer iterations of the TAMER framework have been proposed to further increase the framework's aptitude.
+We discuss some of the more interesting and insightful approaches below.